andrewgreen76/flygreen/README.md

 Topics and methods explored to an extent over the past 24-48 hours:
 __________________________________________________________________________

+- Bash :
+  - more commands,
+  - argument and variable management in scripts,
 - daemons in general / outside of systemd
   - (not specifically in the context of networking)
   - importance